 Modern GPUs (graphics processing units) provide the ability to perform computations in applications traditionally handled by CPUs.
 Using GPUs is rapidly becoming a new standard for data-parallel heterogeneous computing software in science and engineering.
 Many existing applications have been adapted to make effective use of multi-threaded GPUs.

 It is very possible to achieve a speedup, in some cases, of more than 100 times using GPUs.
 A single GPU job can even greatly outperform a multi-processor CPU job.
 See this chart for a timing comparison of matrix multiplication between serial, MPI, and GPU codes.

-There are two sets of nodes that incorporate GPUs and are available to the SCF users.
-Both are part of the Shared Computing Cluster (SCC).
+There are currently 3 sets of nodes that incorporate GPUs and are available to the SCF users.
+All three are part of the Shared Computing Cluster (SCC).